PeterBiber/viscomplexr/README.md

 ## Acknowledgments

-While this package is a 100% leisure project, it would have been a mission impossible without the background of my daily work with R as a Forest Scientist at the Technical University of Munich (TUM).
+While this package is a leisure project, it would have been a mission impossible without the background of my daily work with R as a Forest Scientist at the Technical University of Munich (TUM).
 Fortunately, I have a job that allows me to learn about Nature by asking her questions (or trying to simulate what she is doing) with ever-improving methods and tools.
-I would like to thank everyone at the Chair of Forest Growth and Yield Science at TUM, and especially **Hans Pretzsch**, who keep me involved in discussions like: *How can this be solved in R …*
+I would like to thank everyone at the Chair of Forest Growth and Yield Science at TUM who keep me involved in discussions like: *How can this be solved in R …*

 ``` r
 switch(1 + trunc(runif(1, 0, 6)),